NarubyRiverlione/steamboiler/memory-bank/activeContext.md

 # Active Context

-**Updated:** 2025-04-01 11:10:49 CET
+**Updated:** 2025-04-02 10:23:00 CET

 ## Current Focus
-- Refinement of the steamboiler-web simulation components.
-- Key areas: Integration of Condenser and Boiler simulation logic.
+- Implementation of energy balance approach for condenser calculations.
+- Enhanced modeling of steam condensation based on cold water recirculation.
+- Temperature tracking for condensed water returning to the boiler.
-- Reviewing utility functions (e.g., condenserCalculation.ts, boilerCalculations.ts) for accurate modeling.
+- Refinement of utility functions (condenserCalculation.ts) for more accurate thermodynamic modeling.
-- Active modifications in context management (PowerPlantProvider and associated context files).

 ## Open Files (Active Session)
-- Condenser: CondenserTypes.ts, CondenserTick.ts, condenserReducer.ts, CondenserControlPanel.tsx, CondenserReadouts.tsx, CondenserVisual.tsx.
+- Condenser: CondenserTypes.ts, CondenserTick.ts, condenserReducer.ts
-- Boiler: BoilerTypes.ts, BoilerTick.ts, BoilerReducer.ts, BoilerControlPanel.tsx, BoilerGasControl.tsx, BoilerReadouts.tsx, BoilerSteamValveControl.tsx, BoilerWaterControl.tsx.
-- Context and Providers: PowerPlantProvider.tsx, src/context/const.ts, among others.
+- Utilities: condenserCalculation.ts, steamTable.ts
+- Constants: src/context/const.ts

 ## Next Steps
-- Finalize integration tests and enhance performance tuning.
-- Further consolidate simulation logic across modules.
-- Address integration feedback and refine UI components as needed.
+- Test the energy balance implementation for the condenser.
+- Consider implementing similar energy balance approach for the boiler's steam generation.
+- Add visualization components to represent the temperature of condensed water.
+- Implement the aerator between condenser and boiler as mentioned in progress.md.